pnwairfire/blueskykml/README.md

 ## Python 2 and 3 Support

-This package was originally developed to support python 2.7, but has since been refactored to support 3.5.
+This package was originally developed to support python 2.7 and then 3.5, but has since been refactored to support 3.8.
 Attempts to support both 2.7 and 3.5 have been made but are not guaranteed.

 ## External Dependencies